-The Duke Islamic Studies Center (Duke University), in partnership with the Carolina Center for the Study of the Middle East and Muslim Civilizations (UNC Chapel Hill) and the Oxford Centre for Islamic Studies (a Recognized Independent Centre of at University of Oxford), has launched a Transcultural Islam Project to deepen understanding of Islam and the Muslim world.
+The Duke Islamic Studies Center (Duke University), in partnership with the Carolina Center for the Study of the Middle East and Muslim Civilizations (UNC-Chapel Hill) and the Oxford Centre for Islamic Studies (a Recognized Independent Centre of at University of Oxford), launched a Transcultural Islam Project in 2012 to deepen understanding of Islam and Muslim communities.

-This multi-year project will further Islamic studies scholarship and research through individual and institutional partnerships between these founding partners, their faculty, and other scholars and partners across the globe.
+This multi-year project furthers Islamic studies scholarship and research through individual and institutional partnerships between these founding partners, their faculty, and other scholars and partners across the globe.

 Find the subscribe button on the home page to receive e-mailed updates from ISLAMiCommentary when new content is posted.

-The Transcultural Islam Project’s research network (TIRN) — the other component of the Project — connects international scholars interested in exchanging research findings and engaging in thematic working groups on issues of importance in the Islamic world.
+The Transcultural Islam Research network (TIRN) — the other component of the Project — connects international scholars of Islamic studies (broadly defined) who are interested in exchanging research findings with each other and sharing their research with the public as well.
 Click here to view the TIRN site.

 The Transcultural Islam Project is funded by a grant from the Carnegie Corporation of New York.